On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Calculating the explicit densities of and

-$P(n)\textsl{ is anomalous}.$ Recall that due to (\ref{eq2}), Consequently, one can see that in the last sum, the largest prime factor gets reduced in each such step and thus, applying previous steps again and again in (\ref{eq4}), we have that Thus, if we take a sufficiently large $x$, we are done.\end{proof} Now we proceed to prove Theorem \ref{thm2}. \begin{proof}[Proof of Theorem \ref{thm2}] The proof is similar to \cite[Theorem 1.2]{sk} and \cite[Theorem 1.4]{sa}.
-For all positive integers $n$ and $d$, we define Observe that for all relatively prime positive integers $d$ and $e$ and all positive integers $n$.
+and as we can conclude that $\gcd(p,\ord(b))=1$ implying $\l(n)=p\cdot \l(b).$ So we write where constant $K$ arises due to the convergent sum in case when $P(n)$ is non-anomalous or $P(n)\le B$.
+Recall that due to (\ref{eq2}), Consequently, one can see that applying previous steps repeatedly on the last sum, the largest prime factor gets reduced in each such step and thus, from (\ref{eq4}), we have that Thus, if we let $x\rightarrow\infty$, we are done.\end{proof} Now we proceed to prove Theorem \ref{thm2}. \begin{proof}[Proof of Theorem \ref{thm2}] The proof is similar to \cite[Theorem 1.2]{sk} and \cite[Theorem 1.4]{sa}.
+For all positive integers $n$ and $d$, we define Observe that for all relatively prime positive integers $d$ and $e$ and positive integers $n$.

-One can infer that $n \in \mathscr{B}_{F,G,k}$ if and only if $l(k)\mid n$ and $\varrho(n,p)=0$ for all prime numbers $p$ such that $p\mid n$ but $p\nmid k$.
+One can infer that $n \in \mathscr{B}_{F,\,k}$ if and only if $\ord(k)<\infty$, $\l(k)\mid n$ and $\varrho(n,p)=0$ for all prime numbers $p$ such that $p\mid n$ but $p\nmid k$.
 Henceforth,